fraterrisus/dragonjars/README.md

 # DragonJars

-A full Java-based reimplementation of the engine for [Dragon Wars (1990)](https://homeoftheunderdogs.net/game.php?id=336), with several bug fixes, improvements, and quality-of-life additions.
+A full Java-based reimplementation ("superemulator") of the engine for [Dragon Wars (1990)](https://homeoftheunderdogs.net/game.php?id=336), with several bug fixes, improvements, and quality-of-life additions.

-**Note:** In order to use this program, you'll need a copy of the game's data files (PC version).
-As of this writing, someone operating the "Interplay Entertainment" license seems to be re-issuing the company's old IP on more modern platforms (basically, a bundled version of DOSBOX plus the data files).
-In an effort to not violate their copyright, I will not distribute those data files.
-You can currently buy a copy of _Dragon Wars_ on Steam or GOG for around 10 USD.

-**REALLY important note:** Rebecca "Burger" Heineman, the original developer of _Dragon Wars_, is currently and suddenly sick with cancer and needs help with her medical bills.
-If you're a fan of this game and you're at all able to do so, I urge you to chip in a few bucks at [her GoFundMe](https://gofund.me/f56915039) instead of putting anything in my tip jar.
+This project is dedicated to the memory of Rebecca "Burger Becky" Heineman, the original developer of _Dragon Wars_, who tragically died of lung cancer complications in November 2025.
+Her long history of reverse engineering, archiving, preserving, and developing video game source code is a constant source of inspiration to me.

 ## Features